LiangrunDa/local-first-linguist/README.md

-# Local-first Linguist:Translate your files locally
+# Local-first Linguist: Translate your files locally

 ## What is Local-first Linguist?

-Local-first Linguist is a local translator for different file formats.
+Local-first Linguist is a local translator for a bunch of file formats.
 It is free and doesn't require any internet connection.

 Current supported file formats:
 - Text files: txt